-On December 3, 2024, they announced that Opsgenie will reach end-of-life by April 2027.
+On March 3, 2025, Atlassian announced that Opsgenie will reach end-of-life on April 5, 2027.
 New sales stopped on June 4, 2025, and if you're using the JSM-bundled version, you'll lose access even sooner, by October 2025.

 The catch: Atlassian wants you to migrate to their fragmented JSM + Compass combo, which splits your incident management across multiple tools.
 Teams are frustrated.
 After years of relying on Opsgenie's unified approach, being forced into a fragmented setup feels like a step backward.